AI Search Visibility: What It Is and Why It Matters

 What drives AI search visibility

-How to measure AI search visibility
+How AI search visibility is measured

 Here's the part that trips everyone up.
 You can't open a dashboard and see your "AI ranking," because there isn't one.
 Citations happen inside private conversations.
-So you measure visibility by sampling it directly, the way you'd estimate anything you can't count exhaustively.
-The method has three steps.
+So you measure visibility by sampling it directly: ask a fixed set of the questions your buyers actually type, record whether your brand shows up across the engines, and track your share of those answers over time rather than a position.
+Because answers vary run to run, the honest signal is how often you appear across the whole set, not any single reply.

 Where the free check stops and tools begin